Review and Outlook

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-The Baron Opportunity Fund (Institutional Shares) gained 11.95% in the third quarter, outperforming the Russell Midcap Growth Index by 261 basis points.
-During the quarter, the Fund’s stock selection and, to a lesser extent, sector weights contributed to relative performance.
+The Baron Opportunity Fund (Institutional Shares) declined 4.35% in the third quarter and underperformed the Russell Midcap Growth Index by 362 basis points.
+During the quarter, the positive effect from portfolio weightings was more than offset by stock selection.

 Back to Top